A Snowboard Sizing Guide

 What is a Reduced Footprint Boot?

-So weight is the second most important thing when it comes to getting the right sized board.
+So weight is second most important thing when it comes to getting the right sized board.
 In most cases, stay within the manufacturers suggested weight range on their site.
 I would only go a little over or a little under if it means you get the correct boot size for the width of the board.